 In July 2012, the U.K. pension plan purchased an insurance contract that will guarantee payment of specified pension liabilities.
-The contract defers payment for 10 years and is included in the table below in Level 3 for years ended December 31, 2015 and 2014 at a value of $445 million and $462 million, respectively.
+The contract defers payment for 10 years.
+This is included in the table below in Level 3 at a value of $424 million.

-The fair values of U.K. pension plan assets by asset category were as follows:
+The fair values of U.K. pension plan assets at December 31, 2012, by asset category were as follows:

 The reconciliation of Level 3 assets was as follows: